tarolangner/tarolangner.github.io/_site/README.md

+# Overview

+This website builds on the Lanyon blog template by Mark Otto, which was released with an MIT License.

+The contents of this blog that go beyond this template are licensed separately (see LICENSE.md).

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.